jamestomasino/visibleconsole.js/README.md

 ### To Style ####

 VisibleConsole [creates a number of elements in your DOM](#Structure) that can be styled with CSS.
-The [example stylesheet](example/style.css) provides a full-featured starting point for your customization.
+The included [stylesheet](style.css) shows a full-featured starting point for your customization.

 ### Structure ###